 Due to confusion, this does not include weekends and other lead times noted on the web site.

-Sky Manufacturing is proud to announce our new Ball Joint Dana 60 Ford Over the Spring Steering Conversion for Chevy Solid Axle Conversion trucks using the 93-97 Ford Ball Joint Dana 60.
-This kit will also be able to use a 99-04 Dana 60 or Dana 50 Ford Ball joint Super Duty axle.
+Ball Joint Dana 60 Ford (Over the Spring) Steering Conversion for Chevy Solid Axle Converted trucks using the 93-97 Ford Ball Joint Dana 60, 99-04 Dana 60 or Dana 50 Ford Ball joint Super Duty axle.

 Steering Arm Info:

 Our steering arms are CNC machined out of ASTM A572 Grade 50 steel.
 We previously have used 1018 steel, but switched to a more rigid material (A572).
 Grade 50 is a very strong low allow steel that fulfills our exceptionally high strength requirements, and is particularly strong for applications in which it is riveted or bolted.
 ASTM A572 Grade 50 is considered a "workhorse" grade and is widely used in many applications.
 Steel mills produce channel and heavy beams with Grade 50.
 It is commonly used in structural applications, heavy construction equipment, building structures, heavy duty anchoring systems, boom sections, structural steel shapes, and applications that require high strength per weight ratio.